-You can hear it 100 times and it is still not as good as having seen and felt it one time.
+You can hear it a hundred times, and it is still not as good as having seen and felt it one time.
 Our workshops are held all over the world.
 No matter what workshop or seminar you choose - Interaction I, II, III, "Act, React & Rescue" or others - it always revolves around shark-human interaction.
-For a full list of all workshops/seminar offered, go to our SharkSchool site.
+For a full list of all workshops/seminars offered, go to our SharkSchool site.

-This workshop focuses on the interaction aspects of different shark species.
-It will be taught what to look for when facing a shark, which factor(s) influence(s) the situation the most and how to interpret an encounter.
-Everything learned in the classroom will also be tried and tested with and among free roaming sharks within changing situations to give a thorough introduction to different scenarios.
+This workshop focuses on the different interaction aspects when dealing with sharks.
+It will be taught what to look for when facing a shark, which factor(s) influence(s) the situation the most, and how to interpret an encounter.
+Everything learned in the classroom will also be tried and tested with and among free-roaming sharks within changing situations, giving a thorough introduction to different scenarios.

 • Introduction to ADORE-SANE

 • Daily in-water exercises (related to ADORE-SANE)

 • Detailed introduction in shark behavior and interaction with sharks